Borneo lowland rain forests

 The Borneo lowland rain forests is an ecoregion, within the tropical and subtropical moist broadleaf forests biome, of the large island of Borneo in Southeast Asia.
 It supports approximately 15,000 plant species, 380 bird species and several mammal species.
 The Borneo lowland rain forests is diminishing due to logging, hunting and conversion to commercial land use.

 Location and description

-The World Wildlife Fund has divided Borneo into seven ecoregions: five areas of lowland forest; the central Borneo montane rain forests; and the Kinabalu montane alpine meadows.
+The Borneo lowland rain forests cover an area of 428,438 square kilometers, about 57% of Borneo's land area.
+They cover most of the island below 1000 meters elevation.
+Borneo is divided between Indonesia, Malaysia, and Brunei, and the lowland rainforests extend into all three countries.

+Other ecoregions cover portions of lowland Borneo, including the Borneo peat swamp forests, Southwest Borneo freshwater swamp forests, and Sundaland heath forests.
+These other lowland ecoregions formed over specific soil conditions, and are home to distinct communities of plants and animals.
+The Sunda Shelf mangroves fringe the island's shores.

+The highlands of Borneo are home to the Borneo montane rain forests, which are distinct from the lowland forests in both forest structure and species composition.

 The lowlands are distinguished by climate (as the eastern side of the island is drier) or separated by the large Kapuas River and Barito River, which prevent animals and reptiles from spreading freely around the island.

-The other lowland ecoregions, in addition to the Borneo lowland rain forests, are: